FluxaAMM/fluxa-docs/roadmap.md

 ## 3. Phase 2: Hackathon MVP Development (1 – 2 Months)

+### Strategic Focus Areas

+- **High-Impact Core Components**: Prioritize the AMM Core and Impermanent Loss Mitigation modules for a compelling, focused submission.
+- **Winning Demo Narrative**: Develop a cohesive story showcasing how Fluxa solves real user pain points with quantifiable improvements.
+- **Technical Excellence**: Ensure rock-solid implementation of core features rather than breadth of functionality.

 ### Core Feature Implementation

-- Develop the AMM Core Module with concentrated liquidity and fee accrual.
+- Develop the AMM Core Module with concentrated liquidity and fee accrual as the primary technical focus.
-- Integrate basic Order Book Module functionality (order placement, matching, cancellation).
-- Implement preliminary Impermanent Loss Mitigation and Personalized Yield Optimization features.
+- Implement a fully functional Impermanent Loss Mitigation system that demonstrably outperforms traditional AMMs.
+- Create a simplified version of the Personalized Yield Optimization to showcase the concept.
+- Defer full Order Book Module implementation to post-hackathon phase.

 ### UI/UX Development

-- Launch a simple, intuitive dashboard with core user flows (onboarding, liquidity provision, and order placement).
+- Create a visually striking, intuitive dashboard focused specifically on liquidity provision and position management.
+- Implement interactive visualizations showing how liquidity ranges and IL mitigation work in real-time.
+- Develop comparative visualizations showing "before vs. after" scenarios that highlight Fluxa's advantages.
+- Prioritize user flows that can be demonstrated in under 5 minutes for maximum impact.

+### Demo Preparation

+- Develop a scripted demonstration showing a real-world liquidity provider scenario with simulated market volatility.
-- Create initial educational resources and tooltips.
+- Create backup demos and presentation materials to handle any technical contingencies.
+- Prepare specific, quantifiable metrics showing Fluxa's advantages (e.g., "30% reduction in impermanent loss").

 ### Testing & Iteration

-- Execute unit, integration, and fuzz tests as per the Test Plan.
+- Execute focused testing on the core AMM and IL mitigation components to ensure flawless demonstration.
-- Refine user flows based on internal testing and early feedback.
+- Refine user flows and UI based on internal testing to maximize visual impact.
+- Create a controlled test environment for live demonstrations with predetermined scenarios.

 ### Hackathon Submission

-- Finalize and submit the MVP to the hackathon with a polished demo video and pitch deck.
+- Submit a polished demonstration video showing the "Aha!" moment where Fluxa's advantages are clearly visible.
+- Prepare a compelling pitch deck emphasizing technical innovation, user benefits, and market opportunity.
+- Include specific metrics and comparisons to existing solutions to quantify Fluxa's advantages.

 ## 4. Phase 3: Post-Hackathon Expansion (2 – 6 Months)